 If you switch your dog to a raw diet, how can you be sure they’re getting all the nutrients they need?
-And what about homemade dog food – how does that compare to raw vs kibble?
+And what about homemade dog food – how does that compare to raw or kibble?

 Already leaning toward one food or the other for your pup?
 Use this table to quickly decide which diet might be best for your dog.